7 Tips to Keep Track of Bills and Payments

 2. Integrate Bills Into Your Calendar

-Once you have your list of bills, add them to your calendar for enhanced organization and to ensure you get all the payment deadlines.
-Start by creating a separate calendar for your bills and expenses.
-This lets you keep track of them and avoid cluttering your calendar.
-You can use a digital calendar like Google Calendar or a physical whiteboard calendar or planner to create your bill calendar.
+An additional thing you can do is to create a separate calendar for your bills and expenses, so you can keep track of them and avoid cluttering your personal calendar.
+You can create your bill calendar either with a digital calendar like Google Calendar, a physical whiteboard calendar, or a journal/planner.

 3. Set Payment Reminders

-Apart from putting them on your calendar, you can also set reminders to alert you a few days before the bill is due.
-Reminders will give you enough time to prepare and pay on time.
 There are several ways to set notifications and keep track of bills and payments, including apps, calendars, and physical tools like sticky notes and alarms.

 • Bill payment app: These apps send notifications when a bill is due or overdue.
 They can also be customized to send prompts via email, text message, or push notification.
 If you’re looking for a reliable and worry-free bill payment app, try Cushion.ai.
 Cushion.ai sends automatic bill updates to your calendar so you never miss a payment.